About

 How we make money

-We use the Skimlinks affiliate network.
+We use an affiliate network.
 When you click through to a retailer and buy something, we may receive a small commission from the retailer.
 This costs you nothing extra and never changes the price you pay.
 Reviews are written before we check whether a brand pays a commission — we'd rather lose the revenue than soften a take.

 What we're not